tonethar/IGME-330-Master/notes/HW-mapbox-1.md

 export {init};
 ```

-11) test it in a web browser- it should work the same as before - remember that we’re using ES6 modules now - so you have to run it off of a web server
+11) Test it in a web browser- it should work the same as before - remember that we’re using ES6 modules now - so you have to run it off of a web server

 - What - you’ve just been FTPing everything to banjo?
 You really ought to set up a local testing server so you don’t have to do that:
     - https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server